 Sculpted textile wonders

-Textile artists have long forged their own way, but they can be especially rebellious when it comes to 3D art.
-In addition to amazing aesthetics, textile sculptures also feature a remarkable nod to engineering.
+Textile artists have long forged their own way, but they can be especially rebellious when it comes to three-dimensional art.

 Very few traditional sculpting materials can compare to textiles’ unique combination of strength and lightness.
 Woven fabrics can be remarkably durable, yet also float upon the slightest breeze.
-Even a single thread weighing less than a butterfly’s wing can bring muscle to a sculpture.
-Textiles can also be manipulated in incredible ways through folding, pleating, tearing and more.

-Meet five textile sculptors whose 3D works will both surprise and delight.
-Amanda McCavour fills a huge exhibit space with literally thousands of blue objects made entirely from thread, and Leisa Rich introduces us to her luxurious vinyl river monster.
+Meet five textile sculptors whose works will both surprise and delight.
+Amanda McCavour fills a huge exhibit space with thousands of blue objects made entirely from thread, and Leisa Rich introduces us to her luxurious vinyl river monster.
 Bryony Jennings’ incredible wolf sculpture is made from vintage fabrics, while Benjamin Shine uses tulle to capture the intricacies of his grandmother’s hands.
 Kinga Foldi concludes our 3D journey with an exquisite silk mushroom.

 Amanda McCavour